dougeby/IntuneDocs/intune/endpoint-protection-macos.md

     - **Personal recovery key rotation** - Specify how frequently the personal recovery key for a device will rotate.
 You can select the default of **Not configured**, or a value of **1** to **12** months.

   - **Disable prompt at sign out**
     Prevent the prompt to the user that requests they enable FileVault when they sign out.
-When set to disabled, the prompt at sign-out is disabled and instead, the user is prompted when they sign in.
+When set to Enable, the prompt at sign-out is disabled and instead, the user is prompted when they sign in.
     - **Not configured**
-    - **Enable**
+    - **Enable** - Disable the prompt at sign-out.

     **Default**: Not configured